-Land at Sinfin Moor is protected against identified for development that would compromise its use beyond 2018 for Use Class B1(b), B1(c), B2 and B8purposes as an extension to planned new employment development within Derby City at Sinfin Moor.
+Land at Sinfin Moor is identified for development beyond 2018 for Use Class B1(b), B1(c), B2 and B8 purposes as an extension to planned new employment development at Sinfin Moor.

-MM49 6.206 Land measuring some around 30 ha is identified as an having the potential to create a comprehensive, coordinated and well integrated extension to Derby City's proposed Infinity Park at Sinfin Moor.
+6.26 Land measuring around 30 ha is identified as having the potential to create a comprehensive, coordinated and well integrated extension to Derby City's proposed Infinity Park at Sinfin Moor.
 This site has the potential to deliver a part of the South Derby Integrated Transport Link and the Council envisages its delivery once a satisfactory transportation mitigation scheme has been identified and demonstrated to be deliverable.
 Whilst not expected to, the development of the site should not prejudice committed employment or residential development elsewhere in the area.
-The development of the site will be dependent upon the identification and implementation of further transport mitigation measures to accommodate the growth in travel that would be generated.